Darrell Henderson Player Prop Bets for NFL Week 12 | Los Angeles vs. Green Bay 11/28/2021

 Matchup vs. Green Bay

-- The Packers allow 105.6 yards per game on the ground, the NFL's 11th-ranked rush defense.
+- Henderson will go up against a Packers squad that allows 105.6 rushing yards per game and is the NFL's 11th-ranked rush defense.

-- The Packers have given up nine rushing touchdowns, 11th in the league.
+- Henderson and the Rams will face off against the NFL's 11th-ranked defense in terms of rushing touchdowns allowed (nine).

 Recent Performances

-- In his Week 10 matchup with the 49ers, Henderson rushed for 31 yards on five carries (averaging 6.2 yards per carry).
+- Against the 49ers in Week 10, Henderson rushed five times for 31 yards (6.2 yards per carry).

-- Henderson has rushed for 176 yards on 30 carries (58.7 yards per game) with one touchdown during his last three games.
+- Over his last three games, Henderson has racked up 30 carries for 176 yards (58.7 per game) and one touchdown.

-- Henderson has also caught eight passes for 16 yards (5.3 ypg) and one touchdown.
+- He's also averaged 5.3 receiving yards per game, grabbing eight passes for 16 yards and one touchdown.

 Henderson's Los Angeles Teammates